 Figure 2-1 shows the current City boundaries and SOI.
 The City's existing SOI contains two primary unincorporated areas, one area north of the City's boundary and one area south.
 The north area is located north of the Roth Road east of the Pilot Flying J annexation area and has a General Plan land use designation of Limited Industrial (LI).
 There is an additional smaller area west of the City boundary (approximately 65 acres) along Roth Road and west of Manthey Road that is designated Freeway Commercial.
 In addition, there are approximately 63 acres south of the City boundary pre-zoned for industrial and public/quasi- public uses, of which was approved as part of the Lathrop Gateway Business Park Specific Plan.
-The approved South Lathrop Specific Plan annexation, comprised of 315 acres, and a portion of the Lathrop in 2016.
+The approved South Lathrop Specific Plan annexation, comprised of 315 acres, and a portion of the Lathrop Gateway Business Park Specific Plan (99 acres) were annexed to the City of Lathrop in 2016.